By Your Headspace Mindfulness & Meditation Experts

 Of course a massage feels fantastic, but it’s also recognized as an integrative medicine technique, and often recommended to treat anxiety and insomnia caused by stress.
 Therapeutic massage relieves muscle tension, improves circulation, and helps lower the fight-or-flight response that’s typically overactive in people with anxiety disorders.

 Acupuncture has become an accepted treatment for both medical and mental-health conditions, and it’s also more widely available, including through many hospitals.
 (Some insurance policies will cover a set number of treatments.)
 Acupuncturists and medical professionals are unclear exactly why it helps with anxiety, but research notes that acupuncture appears to have a calming effect.
 If you’re considering treatment, speak with your doctor first.
-To find a licensed practitioner, check the National Certification Commission for Acupuncture and Oriental Medicine or the American Academy of Medical Acupuncture websites.
+To find a licensed practitioner, check these websites:

 Aromatherapy uses essential oils derived from various plants to promote well-being.
 They can be diffused throughout a room, added to bath water or massage oil, and are an ingredient in body lotions, candles, and incense.